Radon202k/Runeforma/README.md

 ### In progress ###

-### Inspired by the book "The Craft of Text Editing" written by Craig A. Finseth
+### Inspired by the books ###
+* The Craft of Text Editing by Craig A. Finseth
+* Practical Rendering and Computation with Direct3D 11 by Jack Hoxley, Jason Zink, and Matt Pettineo